A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

 \section{Interior Boundary Conditions}

-As discussed in Section~\ref{sec:cpm}, the discrete setting of CPM involves two main operations: interpolation for closest point extensions and FDs for differential operators.
+As discussed in Section~\ref{sec:cpm}, the discrete setting of CPM involves two main operations: interpolation for CP extensions and finite differences (FDs) for differential operators.
 Exterior BCs are handled by modifying the CP extension interpolation while keeping the finite differencing the same (Section~\ref{sec:BCs}).
 Below we describe our proposed technique to extend CPM with support for interior BCs, which consists of two key changes: adding new degrees of freedom (DOFs) and carefully altering both the interpolation and FD stencils.

-Table~\ref{tab:symbols} gives a summary of some of the notation used throughout this paper.
-Let $\C\subset \S$ denote the interior region where the BC is to be applied. $\C$ can be a point (in 2D or 3D) or an open or closed curve (in 3D).
-Since CPM is an embedding method we must consider how the effect of $\C$ should extend into the embedding space $\N(\S)$.
-Let $\S_{\perp}$ denote a (conceptual) surface orthogonal to $\S$ along $\C$, i.e., analogous to $\S_{\perp}$ defined in~\eqref{eqn:Sperp} for the exterior boundary case, but with $\partial \S$ replaced by $\C$.
-See Figure~\ref{fig:nonorientable-partition} (left) for an example curve $\C$ on a surface $\S$ and its normal surface $\S_{\perp}$ at $\C$.
+Table~\ref{tab:symbols} summarizes important notation.
+For the rest of this paper we focus on the cases where the manifold $\S$ is a curve embedded in $\mathbb{R}^2$ or a surface embedded in $\mathbb{R}^3.$ Let $\C\subset \S$ denote the interior region where the BC is to be applied, which can be a point (in 2D or 3D) or an open or closed curve (in 3D).
+Since CPM is an embedding method we must consider the influence of $\C$ on the embedding space $\N(\S)$.
+Let $\S_{\perp}$ denote a (conceptual) manifold orthogonal to $\S$ along $\C$, i.e., analogous to $\S_{\perp}$ defined in~\eqref{eqn:Sperp} for the exterior boundary case, but with $\partial \S$ replaced by $\C$.
+See Figure~\ref{fig:nonorientable-partition} (left) for an example curve $\C$ on a surface $\S$ and its normal manifold $\S_{\perp}$ at $\C$.